-Classes available to the general public are also offered in Medina at the Medina Elmwood Center and at the new Holmes County Higher Education Center.
+Classes available to the general public are also offered at the Holmes County Higher Education Center in Millersburg.

 Call Wayne College for a catalog of current offerings.
-You may register by telephone (Visa, MasterCard, or Discover only), by completing the form located in the catalog and mailing it with your check to the college. by visiting in person, or online at www.wayne.uakron.edu/ce.
+You may register by telephone (Visa, MasterCard or Discover only), by completing the form located in the catalog and mailing it with your check to the college, by visiting in person or online at www.wayne.uakron.edu/ce.